Lattice convex chains in the plane: Introduction

 The nature of these results shows that this problem is related to both affine differential geometry and geometry of numbers.
 Indeed, the parabola found as limit shape coincides with the convex curve inside the square having the largest affine perimeter.
 Furthermore, the appearance of the values of the Riemann zeta function shows the arithmetic aspects of the problem.
-One could show indeed that if the lattice $\Z^2$ was replaced by a Poisson Point Process having intensity one (which can be thought as the most isotropic ``lattice" one can imagine), the constants $ (\zeta^2(3)\zeta(2))^{-1/3}=0,749$ and $3(\zeta(3)/\zeta(2))^{1/3}=2.702$ would be merely raised respectively to 1 and 3 in probability (cf. the concluding remarks at the end of the paper).
+One could show indeed that if the lattice $\Z^2$ was replaced by a Poisson Point Process having intensity one (which can be thought as the most isotropic ``lattice" one can imagine), the constants $ (\zeta^2(3)\zeta(2))^{-1/3} \approx 0.749$ and $3(\zeta(3)/\zeta(2))^{1/3} \approx 2.702$ would be merely raised respectively to 1 and 3 in probability.